kgoba/zinoo/README.md

 pip install -U platformio
 ```

-To use the automatic upload script, `pyserial` library is required.
+To use the telemetry upload script, the `pyserial` library is required.
 You can install it by executing

 ```bash
 pip install -U pyserial